cuccurese2010/Local-AI-Stack-llama.cpp/README.md

 A running instance of Stable Diffusion (Automatic1111) on port 7860 with the --api flag active.

 🛠️ Installation & Setup
-To get the full ecosystem running, you need to deploy two separate projects: the Stable Diffusion Backend and the LocalAIStack-llama.cpp.
+To get the full ecosystem running, you need to deploy two separate projects: the Stable Diffusion Backend, LocalAIStack-llama.cpp and llama-cpp.
 1. Install Stable Diffusion (Backend)
 First, you must set up the image generation engine.
 Clone and deploy the repository specifically configured for SDXL: git clone https://github.com/cuccurese2010/stable-diffusion-xl-docker-setup.git